{{ summaryTitle }}

 Formula Core:

-The printed size is deterministic after duplicate removal, lane limits, and page-packing limits are applied.
+Worksheet length is determined after empty entries, duplicates, lane limits, and page-packing limits are applied.

-For example, 5 usable strokes with 3 lanes per stroke produce 15 lanes.
-With 4 lanes per page, the sheet needs 4 printable pages because the final page holds the remaining lanes.
+For example, 5 usable stroke families with 3 lanes per stroke produce 15 practice lanes.
+With 4 lanes per page, the page count is ceil(15 / 4), so the packet uses 4 pages.

 Pre-writing stroke complexity and movement demand